jainnielyn/100-days-of-code/r2-log.md

 Next up, setting each audio file to the correct word and playing the appropriate audio on item click.

 ### R1D6
+I did it!
+In the Word class, I added a constructor with and int parameter for the raw resource ID.
+In the Activity, I added the appropriate raw resource ID to each initialization of my Word class.

+Then the tricky part was adding an event listener, set/onItemClick.
+I don't quite understand where it's getting the parameters (AdapterView parent, View view, int position, long id) from, but it should be explained in the Udacity videos.
+From there it was easy enough to call MediaPlayer.create() and start().

 ### R1D7
 ### R1D8
 ### R1D9